yahoowind/DrewLive/README.md

 **📡 HOW TO USE EPG LINK**

 1. Go into your IPTV player's guide settings
-2. Paste in one of the EPG URLs above
+2. Paste in the EPG URL above
 3. Save and refresh guide data
 4. Done!
 Full channel listings ready to go.